dhfbk/Taste-Annotation/README.md

 ## Annotation guidelines

-This folder contains the annotation guidelines for taste references in textual data.
+This document contains the annotation guidelines for taste references in textual data.